sarsamurmu/reboost/docs/plugin-api.md

 Used to transform the code as a string.

-The first argument is an object with the following properties -
+The first parameter is an object with the following properties -
 - `code` - The code to transform
 - `type` - The type of the code
 - `map` - Source map object for the code, it can be `null` at this point

-The second argument is the absolute path to the file from which the `code` was loaded.
+The second parameter is the absolute path to the file from which the `code` was loaded.

 You should do your transformation in this function and return an object with two required and one optional property.
 The required properties are `code` and `map`.